 What is the minimum share of investments in transitional and enabling activities?

-The minimum share in enabling and transitional activities is 0%.
+The minimum share in enabling and transitional activities is not determined in advance.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?